apaschout/tournaments/docs/software_architecture.md

 * Name
 * Winrate
 * Favourite Decks
-* Seasons participation
+* Tournament participation

-### Seasons
+### Tournaments
-A Season is a time restricted event in which players may participate and play matches according to the Season's format.
-A Season will require:
+A Tournament is a time restricted event in which players may participate and play matches according to the Tournament's format.
+A Tournament will require:
 * Format
 * Players and their chosen Decks
 And will show various stats like:
 * Standings
-  * If the Season is still ongoing: shows current standings
+  * If the Tournament is still ongoing: shows current standings
-  * If the Season is finished: shows summary of Season and final standings
+  * If the Tournament is finished: shows summary of Tournament and final standings
-* Brackets, if the current formats allows it
+* Brackets, if the current format allows it

-Quality Goals {#_quality_goals}
+Quality Goals
 -------------

 +-------------+---------------------------+---------------------------+